erikhyrkas/snakes/README.md

-# YS-LLM
+# YS-71M-v0.1

 ![img_2.png](img_2.png)

-`Why did it have to be snakes?`
+`"Why did it have to be snakes?"`

-"Why Snakes Large Language Model" is an example LLM that leverages ideas from the Mamba 2 paper for its attention.
+"Why Snakes" 71 Million is an example LLM that leverages ideas from the Mamba 2 paper for its attention.

 This LLM is based on my understanding of Mamba 2 and works with CPU or GPU.

 ## Dependencies

-The model will work on cpu, but is a little slow.
+The model will train on cpu, but is a little slow.

 If you have cuda: